 Per our previous reports, Viceroy believe Pretium’s grades will continue to fall as Pretium appear to be at the tail end of extracting high-grade deposits found along the Cleopatra Vein.
 As a reminder to our readers, we have appended this section of our thesis to this note.

 Pretium have attributed their production and grade shortfall on their grade control system, which they state will be refined.
-We believe this is an unnerving excuse, and have provided substantial evidence to support our thesis that Pretium is overmining or selectively minng its deposits.
+We believe this is an unnerving excuse, and have provided substantial evidence to support our thesis that Pretium is overmining or selectively mining its deposits.

 Production capacity increases of Pretium’s mill will not fix this problem.

-Viceroy was astonished at the >10% PVG stock decline on massive volume on January 8, 2019, prior to any annoucement by Pretium.
+Viceroy was astonished at the >10% PVG stock decline on massive volume on January 8, 2019, prior to any announcement by Pretium.
 This is likely related to earlier bullish sentiment disseminated by The Globe and Mail, who reported Barrick was ‘eyeing’ Pretium.

 We find it highly unlikely that Barrick would consider Pretium as an acquisition given it’s performance and grades have fallen well below expectation, and would likely not meet internal IRR criteria.